A selection from…

 But with all the advances made since the beginning of the twentieth century, has evolution of organizational design kept up?
 I put to you that that it hasn’t.
 Continuing to improve upon existing business models will no longer be enough in coming years — with many of the great successes of the past five years demonstrating the invention of new business models.

 Today, almost no industry has escaped the transformational nature of the digital shift as we enter the Information Era, resulting in some Super Powers disappearing, some thriving and others barely limping forward.
 That transformation hasn’t stopped, and the pressures of the digital enablement of society are only getting deeper.
 This new world can be scary, particularly when leaders of the business world don’t fully understand the possibilities, nature and risks of the new world.
-It could be argued that many boardrooms are reminiscent today of Xerox circa 1979, having the future right there, in their hands, but not being able to see it.
+Perhaps many boardrooms are reminiscent today of Xerox circa 1979, having the future right there, in their hands, but not being able to see it.
 “Xerox could have owned the entire computer industry today,” said Steve Jobs, commenting on the narrow vision of the then executives.
 “It could have been ten times its size.”

 In 1997, Clayton Christiansen wrote “the Innovator Dilemma.”
 A now cult book in the innovation community.
 The powerful message that Clay brought to light was that our past successes limited our future potential, and blinded us from threats we don’t understand, leaving us full of excuses to justify a lack of progress.
 Almost every single company I meet with today is structured, positioned, and incentivized NOT to transform.
 Like a blind man, dependent on the support of others, a large majority of industry incumbents seek the escape of weak excuses like; regulation, peer comparison, business cases and risk avoidance.
 All distancing themselves from the fact that the world around them is changing.